ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ6 - Specify the acceptable formats for authentication credentials and, if used, the acceptable values for 'cred_fmt': acceptable formats explicitly provide the public key as well as the comprehensive set of information related to the public key algorithm (see {{ssec-token-post}} and {{ssec-join-resp}}).
 Consistent acceptable values for 'cred_fmt' are taken from the "Label" column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}}.

-* REQ7 - If the value of the GROUPNAME URI path and the group name in the Access Token scope (gname in {{Section 3.1 of I-D.ietf-ace-key-groupcomm}}) are not required to coincide, specify the mechanism to map the GROUPNAME value in the URI to the group name: not applicable, since a perfect matching is required.
+* REQ7 - If the value of the GROUPNAME URI path and the group name in the Access Token scope (gname in {{Section 3.1 of RFC9594}}) are not required to coincide, specify the mechanism to map the GROUPNAME value in the URI to the group name: not applicable, since a perfect matching is required.

-* REQ8 - Define whether the KDC has an authentication credential and if this has to be provided through the 'kdc_cred' parameter, see {{Section 4.1 of I-D.ietf-ace-key-groupcomm}}: yes, as required by the Group OSCORE protocol {{I-D.ietf-core-oscore-groupcomm}}, see {{ssec-join-resp}} of this document.
+* REQ8 - Define whether the KDC has an authentication credential and if this has to be provided through the 'kdc_cred' parameter, see {{Section 4.1 of RFC9594}}: yes, as required by the Group OSCORE protocol {{I-D.ietf-core-oscore-groupcomm}}, see {{ssec-join-resp}} of this document.

-* REQ9 - Specify if any part of the KDC interface as defined in {{Section 4.1 of I-D.ietf-ace-key-groupcomm}} is not supported by the KDC: not applicable.
+* REQ9 - Specify if any part of the KDC interface as defined in {{Section 4.1 of RFC9594}} is not supported by the KDC: not applicable.

-* REQ10 - Register a Resource Type for the root url-path, which is used to discover the correct url to access at the KDC (see {{Section 4.1 of I-D.ietf-ace-key-groupcomm}}): the Resource Type (rt=) Link Target Attribute value "core.osc.gm" is registered in {{iana-rt}}.
+* REQ10 - Register a Resource Type for the root url-path, which is used to discover the correct url to access at the KDC (see {{Section 4.1 of RFC9594}}): the Resource Type (rt=) Link Target Attribute value "core.osc.gm" is registered in {{iana-rt}}.

 * REQ11 - Define what specific actions (e.g., CoAP methods) are allowed on each resource provided by the KDC interface, depending on whether the Client is a current group member; the roles that a Client is authorized to take as per the obtained access token; and the roles that the Client has as current group member: see {{ssec-admitted-methods}}.

 * REQ12 - Categorize possible newly defined operations for Clients into primary operations expected to be minimally supported and secondary operations, and provide accompanying considerations: see {{client-operations}}.

-* REQ13 - Specify the encoding of group identifier (see {{Section 4.2.1 of I-D.ietf-ace-key-groupcomm}}): CBOR byte string (see {{sec-retrieve-gnames}}).
+* REQ13 - Specify the encoding of group identifier (see {{Section 4.2.1 of RFC9594}}): CBOR byte string (see {{sec-retrieve-gnames}}).

 * REQ14 - Specify the approaches used to compute and verify the PoP evidence to include in 'client_cred_verify', and which of those approaches is used in which case: see {{ssec-join-req-sending}} and {{ssec-join-req-processing}}.